modelica/ModelicaSpecification/RationaleMCP/ReadMe.md

 # MCP Rationale
 This directory should contain the rationale behind Modelica Change Proposals, MCPs, (and possibly rationale behind other decisions as well).
+The proposals shall adhere to the [guiding principles](GuidingPrinciples.MD).

 Each MCP should use a separate sub-directory based on the MCP-number.